-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector

 TECH & TELECOM: HIGHEST IN A YEAR AT 70 IN Q3 VS 65 IN Q2

-Japan's Canon Inc and Taiwan's Advanced Semiconductor Engineering Inc were among 27 respondents in this sector.
+Japan's Canon Inc (7751.T) and Taiwan's Advanced Semiconductor Engineering Inc (2311.TW) were among 27 respondents in this sector.

 Twelve of the respondents had a positive outlook, while 14 said they were neutral.
 Twelve also said business volume had risen since the previous quarter's survey.